-The International Festival of the Holidays Starts the Epcot Yuletide Season on November 19th.
+The International Festival of the Holidays Kicked Off the Epcot Yuletide Season on November 19th.

 Near World Showcase Plaza, the Feast of the Three Kings is a kiosk inspired by the story of Los Reyes Magos.
-The kiosk will serve food and drink from the Caribbean.
+The kiosk will serves food and drinks from the Caribbean.
 I can’t wait to taste the beef tamale with avocado, the roasted pork with mashed yucca and pickled green bananas, and Three Kings bread.

-In France, you must try gingerbread ice cream and the Bûche de Noël; in Italy, go for the famous Panettone.
-The Norway kiosk is home to frozen peppermint trifle; at the China pavilion, guests can enjoy pai cha, a Beijing-style fried dough twist with sesame.
+In France, you must try the Bûche de Noël; in Italy, go for the famous Panettone.
+The Norway kiosk is home to frozen peppermint trifle.

-Storytellers Are the Stars of the International Festival of the Holidays
+Storytellers Shine at the International Festival of the Holidays

 In Italy, La Befana, the good witch who brings gifts to children on Epiphany, is one of my favorites.

-At the American pavilion, in addition to the Dickens Christmas carols performed by the one and only Voices of Liberty, make sure to discover the Hanukkah traditions and the spirit of Kwanzaa.
-The interactive Kwanzaa and Hanukkah storytelling are perfect for introducing children to these traditions.
-Santa and Mrs. Claus will be holding court at the American pavilion daily at 1:30 p.m., 3:30 p.m., 5:30 p.m., and 7:30 p.m.
+At the American pavilion, listen to the Dickens Christmas carols performed by the one and only Voices of Liberty.
+Santa and Mrs. Claus hold court at the American pavilion daily at 1:30 p.m., 3:30 p.m., 5:30 p.m., and 7:30 p.m.

 The Japan pavilion mesmerizes guests with the Daruma vendor, who tells the story of the Daruma doll and the Japanese customs of the New Year.
 At the China pavilion, witness the Chinese Lion Dance, which brings good fortune during the celebrations of the Chinese Lunar New Year and the Chinese Lantern Festival.